solenoid/demo/README.md

-# Turborepo starter
+# To Demonstrate or Demolish

+Sometimes showing how something works helps understand it.

+Along with the ability to demolish what has already been made.

-This is an official npm starter turborepo.
+This was started from an official npm starter turborepo.

 ## What's inside?

 This turborepo uses [npm](https://www.npmjs.com/) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages